 Pregnancy Registry: There is a registry for women who become pregnant during treatment with GILENYA.
 If you become pregnant while taking GILENYA, talk to your doctor about registering with the GILENYA Pregnancy Registry.
 The purpose of this registry is to collect information about your health and your baby's health.

-For more information, contact the GILENYA Pregnancy Registry by calling Outcome at 1-877-598-7237, by sending an email to firstname.lastname@example.org, or go to www.gilenyapregnancyregistry.com.
+- For more information, contact the GILENYA Pregnancy Registry by calling Quintiles at 1-877-598-7237, by sending an email to firstname.lastname@example.org, or go to www.gilenyapregnancyregistry.com.

 - Are breastfeeding or plan to breastfeed.
 It is not known if GILENYA passes into your breast milk.
 You and your doctor should decide if you will take GILENYA or breastfeed.
 You should not do both.